UdaySagar25/scala-spark/articleFiles/structType.md

 `Row()` objects stores the data.

 We have looked at:
-- how to create a dataframe of struct type
+- How to create a dataframe of struct type
 - How to access rows based on nested fields
 - How to rename the nested column names
 - How to flatten the dataframe column values